-- COS 480 students should answer non-★ questions; optional ★ questions are for extra credit. - COS 580 students should answer all questions, including questions. - Some questions refer to the database suggested by Figure 1 on the last page.
+- $\circ~{\rm COS}$ 480 students should answer non-\ questions; optional \ questions are for extra credit. - $\circ$ COS 580 students should answer all questions, including $\star$ questions. - Some questions refer to the database suggested by Figure 1 on the last page.
 You may detach that page for easy reference.
-There is no need to reattach it. - Reminder: In all query-writing questions, your answers should work on all database instances, not only the instance of Figure 1. - 1.
+There is no need to reattach it. - $\circ\,$ Reminder: In all query-writing questions, your answers should work on all database instances, not only the instance of Figure 1. - 1.
 (1 pt.)
 Write your name in the space provided above. - 2.
 (9 pts.)
-Indicate the result of evaluating the following query on the database instance of Figure 1.
+Prove or disprove: The tie operator defined in Codd's paper is expressible in the PSC algebra defined in class.